 If you want to apply for Medicare by phone, I’d suggest doing it as soon as you become eligible.
 That way you can get your coverage on time.

 See, applying for Medicare is a lot easier than most of us make it out to be.
-I think the reason the majority of us panic about Medicare is because it’s new – it’s change.
+We think the reason the majority of us panic about Medicare is because it’s new – it’s change.
 No one enjoys change.

 When you take a step back and look at the big picture, applying for Medicare is one of the smallest changes a person will make in a lifetime.